Locations:

 What’s the difference between parathyroid hormone and calcitonin?

-Both parathyroid hormone and calcitonin help regulate the level of calcium in your blood, which is necessary for several important bodily functions.
-The difference is how they do so and how much they affect your calcium levels.
+Both parathyroid hormone and calcitonin help regulate the level of calcium in your blood.
+The difference is how they do so and how much they affect your calcium level.

-Whereas parathyroid hormone increases blood calcium levels, calcitonin decreases blood calcium levels.
-However, PTH seems to have a more important role in regulating your blood calcium levels than calcitonin.
-Scientists mainly know this because having high or low levels of PTH can cause hypercalcemia (high blood calcium levels) or hypocalcemia (low blood calcium levels), respectively, which can be serious conditions.
-On the other hand, having high or low levels of calcitonin doesn’t have much of an effect on your body.
+Calcitonin decreases your blood calcium level.
+But PTH seems to have a more important role in regulating your blood calcium levels than calcitonin.
+Scientists mainly know this because having abnormal levels of PTH can cause hypercalcemia or hypocalcemia.
+These can be serious conditions.
+On the other hand, having an abnormal calcitonin level doesn’t have much of an effect on your body.

 What’s the difference between calcitonin and calcitriol?

-While calcitonin and calcitriol are both hormones that affect calcium levels, they have different functions — calcitriol helps increase blood calcium levels, and calcitonin helps decrease blood calcium levels.
+Calcitonin and calcitriol are both hormones that affect calcium levels.
+But they have different functions.
+Calcitriol helps increase blood calcium levels.
+Calcitonin helps decrease these levels.

 Advertisement